-a.
-All faculty seeking retention, tenure, or promotion must complete an e-dossier.

-All reviews will be conducted in accordance with the standards in effect at the time of the review.
+- a.
+All faculty seeking retention, tenure, or promotion must complete an e-dossier All reviews will be conducted in accordance with the standards in effect at the time of the review.
 All actions are due by the close of business (4:30 p.m.) on the date specified in the Calendar for Faculty Personnel Actions.
-These actions include submissions of e-dossiers; notifications of retention, tenure, and promotion recommendations to candidates; and appeals of negative recommendations.
+These actions include submissions of e-dossiers; notifications of retention, tenure, and promotion recommendations to candidates; and appeals of negative recommendations. - b.

-b.
 Faculty preparing e-dossiers should allow plenty of time to prepare an e-dossier, especially if they are preparing an e-dossier for the first time.
-All supporting materials shall be a part of the e-dossier.

-Faculty undergoing personnel review for retention, tenure, and promotion must read Policy 1:025, which governs tenure, as well as Policy 2:063, which governs promotion.
-As discussed in more detail in Candidate & Departmental Responsibilities, and also to ensure that materials are placed appropriately in the three areas of review and that credit for a certain activity is not duplicated, faculty members must consult closely with their department chair/director as well as with experienced senior members in their own department for guidance in preparing an accurate, well-organized, and up-to-date e-dossier.

-- c.
-Faculty who wish to apply for promotion to Professor should inform their chair/director of their intent in writing in the semester prior to the one in which they will apply for promotion by the date as defined in the Calendar for Personnel Faculty Actions on the Faculty Calendar website. - d.
+All supporting materials shall be a part of the e-dossier. - Faculty undergoing personnel review for retention, tenure, and promotion must read Policy 1:025, which governs tenure, as well as Policy 2:063, which governs promotion.
+As discussed in more detail in Candidate & Departmental Responsibilities, and also to ensure that materials are placed appropriately in the three areas of review and that credit for a certain activity is not duplicated, faculty members must consult closely with their department chair/director as well as with experienced senior members in their own department for guidance in preparing an accurate, well-organized, and up-to-date edossier. - c.
+Faculty who wish to apply for promotion to Professor should inform their chair/director of their intent in writing in the semester prior to the one in which they will apply for promotion by the date as defined in the Calendar for Personnel Faculty Actions on the Faculty Calendar website. - Note: Faculty who are tenured Assistant Professors shall follow all guidelines and requirements as described in this RTP P&G document as promotion to Professor for their promotion to Associate Professor. - d.
 All documents uploaded within the e-dossier shall be PDFs.
 Limited exceptions for JPG or QuickTime media are acceptable within supporting materials when related to the academic discipline. - e.
 Faculty members preparing e-dossiers shall include all items as provided in the e-dossier template and described in the Required Materials in your e-Dossier.

-Required Materials to Include in your e-Dossier
+Required Materials in your e-Dossier

 Make your accomplishments clear by adding brief explanatory statements where needed because your e-dossier is likely to be examined by many faculty members who may not be completely familiar with your discipline.
 Do not assume, for instance, that colleagues outside of your department will understand the value of being nominated for the Pushcart Prize in fiction.

 Your e-dossier must include the following items and must be entered into the appropriate text box or uploaded to the appropriate location in your e-dossier.
 The e-dossier is designed so materials will be arranged in reverse chronological order (most recent achievements/activities first).